The Differences Between Lead and Senior Roles in Front‑End Development

 Keeping clean and wellorganised records of code is very important.
 It is advantageous to understand previous versions, or when you are trying to prove copyrights of the code.

-The Lead Developer has the responsibility of ensuring that every step of the project is well documented.
+Documentation is also the Lead Developer's responsibility at every step of the project.
 They should be intimately familiar with the codebase, and have a highlevel idea of how each incoming task should be implemented.
 Failure in this aspect can lead to tasks taking much longer than is necessary as team members struggle to familiarise themselves with abstract parts of the codebase, where documentation could have made things much simpler.

 Photograph of sketched website wireframes by Sigmund on Unsplash.